 London is getting more, better quality affordable Japanese restaurants and outlets.
 Think, recently, like Jugemu and Mission Sato.
-Sushi Atelier is the latest.
+Sushi Atelier is the latest and probably the most consistent.
 A brightly lit bar counter is the best place to sit and watch the masters at work, with its expansive platters of sashimi and nigiri to order.

 Also Featured in:

 Chef Masayuki Kikuchi has been one of the most respected Japanese chefs in London.
 While the restaurant serves both tasting and à-la-carte menus, it’s possible to ask to be seated at the sushi counter and have nigiri served one piece at a time in an omakase manner.
-Sea urchin rice bowl, uni don, is the highlight but has to be pre-ordered one day in advance.
+Uni don, a rice bowl adorned with sea urchin, is the highlight but has to be pre-ordered one day in advance.

 7. Sumi Restaurant

 Endo Kazutoshi has opened a more laid-back, still pristinely wood-panellled neighbourhood ode to the craft of sushi in Westbourne Grove.
-The Sumi terrace is open for al fresco dining, and its menu of best-quality nigiri and sashimi — with the option to have fattier cuts aburi-style — also adds some temaki for further theatre and wagyu and caviar for the heads.
+The gorgeous terrace makes eating sushi outside something to be enjoyed, and its menu of best-quality nigiri and sashimi — with the option to have fattier cuts aburi-style — also adds some temaki for further theatre and wagyu and caviar for the heads.